anindita127/Complextext2animation/readme.md

-# Synthesis of Compositional Animations from Textual Descriptions
+# Synthesizing Compositional Animations from Textual Descriptions Using an RNN-based Hierarchical Two-Stream Network

 Our code is tested on the following OS:
 * Ubuntu 18.04 LTS